 Frome Valley First School provide an education for the age range of 4-9 years inclusive.
 The children generally transfer to St Mary's Middle School, Puddletown.
 They will attend the middle school for 4 years (from Year 5 to Year 8) before attending The Thomas Hardye School in Dorchester.

 Numbers on Roll

-In January 2014, our number on roll was 117 pupils.
+In January 2019, our number on roll was 142 pupils.

 Children are taught in single age classes.
 The average size of each class is between 25-30 pupils.
-All classes have TA support.

 School Classification and Church Links